METRO MANILA | The Best Pancit Malabon in the City

 VERDICT

-Dolores Pancit Malabon is good for people who love their pancit Malabon with a very pronounced flavor and with a good variety of seafood toppings.
-It’s also the most sulit pancit Malabon in terms of weight per price—perfect for those who want to get their money’s worth.
+Dolores Pancit Malabon is good for people who love their pancit Malabon with a variety of seafood toppings and with a very pronounced flavor.
+It’s also the most sulit pancit Malabon in terms of weight per price (for the bilao take-away, at least), perfect for those who wants to get their money’s worth.
 This is actually our family’s favorite pancit Malabon.

 MAMA BELEN’S KITCHENETTE